newpsw/decal_img/README.md

 # [NMRiH/Any?]
 Decal image

-Print the image in three colors (white, gray, black) using decal.
+Print image to ingame with three colors (white, gray, black) by using decal.

 [+] NOTE: Due to the limited number of decals usable, black tile will not printed to reduce the number of decals.